 Looking at your massive to-do list and feeling like everything has to be done now?
 How do you prioritise?
-Where do you begin?
+Where do you even begin?

 I’ve got a magic wand to make it better – my Magic Matrix Action Sheet!

 This is a new spin on an old favourite (by productivity guru Stephen Covey) and it works every time.
-You’ll get a clear picture of what’s really important – and what can wait.
+You’ll get a clearer picture of what’s really important – and what can wait.

 Have a stack of these handy so you can whip one out whenever your head’s in a whirl.